One Model Blog

 Data Cleansing

 The data collected from various sources often contain errors, inconsistencies, and missing data that can lead to flawed insights and ill-informed decisions if not addressed.
-Once the data is collected, people analytics software will clean, validate, and transform it into a format suitable for analysis.
-This process can also include consolidating data from multiple sources, standardising data formats, and filling in missing data.
+Once the data is collected, People Analytics software will clean, validate, and transform it into a format suitable for analysis.
+This process can also include consolidating data from multiple sources, standardizing data formats, and filling in missing data.

 Data Analysis

-In this step, data is analysed using statistical methods, machine learning algorithms, and data visualisation tools.
-This enables HR professionals to identify patterns, trends, and relationships that are critical to understanding the organisation's workforce and answer important HR-related questions, such as:
+In this step, data is analyzed using statistical methods, machine learning algorithms, and data visualization tools.
+This enables HR professionals to identify patterns, trends, and relationships that are critical to understanding the organization's workforce and answer important HR-related questions, such as:

 • What factors contribute to employee turnover?